 Provisions for Energy Storage Resources (ESRs)

 An ESR is expected to have a maximum governor dead-band setting of 0.017 Hz.
 The frequency responsive capacity of an ESR is dependent on the mode of operation (charging/discharging) at the time of the frequency event, less any capacity reserved for FFR.
 Frequency responsive capacity utilizes the net output of the ESR along with the HSL and MPC telemetered by the resource.
 A non-co-located ESR’s HSL/MPC should reflect any physical limitations in real-time.
 Nodal Protocol Section 3.8.5 (3) does allow ESRs to update HSL/MPC based on SOC limitations.
-So for example if an ESR is fully charged, it may reduce MPC to 0 or if an ESR has no SOC, it may reduce its HSL to 0.
+So, for example if an ESR is fully charged, it may reduce MPC to 0 or if an ESR has no SOC, it may reduce its HSL to 0.

 When discharging or idle